Tell us your interests.

 Combined enrollment allows students to have one major in The College of Arts and Sciences and one major in the L.C.
 Smith College of Engineering and Computer Science.
 It leads to two degrees, one conferred by each college.
 This enrollment option requires an additional year of study.

 Students may apply for fall or spring semester.
 If applying for fall, first-year applicants to Syracuse University are offered two ways to apply: either through the Early Decision plan or the Regular Decision plan.
-Please refer to Application Deadlines for more information on deadlines.
+Please refer to Application Deadlines for more information.

 If Syracuse University is your first choice, consider applying for Early Decision (ED).
 As an ED candidate, you agree to enroll at Syracuse University if admitted to your preferred college.
 You may apply to other colleges and universities through regular decision, with the understanding that you will withdraw these applications if admitted to Syracuse University.
 ED candidates are typically notified of their admission decision prior to January 1.